-These studies were completed as part of the 2024 GPSRR to determine the power transfer limits for South Australia via the Heywood interconnector and PEC Stage 1 during destructive wind conditions following the commissioning of PEC Stage 1 to reduce the likelihood of South Australia islanding.
+AEMO has reviewed the appropriateness of the South Australia interconnector transfer limits to be applied during destructive wind conditions following the commissioning of PEC Stage 1 to reduce the risk of South Australia islanding following the loss of generation in South Australia.
 The studies considered a range of large generation tripping contingencies in South Australia that could occur as a result of destructive wind conditions.
-This is aligned with the previous protected event declaration for the loss of multiple transmission elements causing generation disconnection in the South Australia region during forecast destructive wind conditions..
+This is aligned with the previous protected event declaration for the loss of multiple transmission elements causing generation disconnection in the South Australia region during forecast destructive wind conditions59.
 Note that there are other more severe multiple/non-credible contingency events that could still cause South Australia separation that were not included in the scope of these studies.